 But you still need a strategy in place to govern how Teams is used.
 Having the right settings and policies in place ensures that employees use the tools correctly and keeps sensitive data secure.
 Your best bet is to configure settings based on the needs of your organization.
 In Teams, you can actually control guest access settings at four different authorization levels.

-I have a ShareGate Desktop subscription.
-How do I activate ShareGate Apricot?
+I have a ShareGate subscription.
+How do I activate ShareGate?

-If you have an existing ShareGate Desktop license, ShareGate Apricot is now included in your subscription at no extra cost.
-You can activate your ShareGate Apricot account by signing up here.
-Make sure to have your ShareGate Desktop license key handy, you'll need it to complete your activation.
+If you have an existing ShareGate license, ShareGate is now included in your subscription at no extra cost.
+You can activate your ShareGate account by signing up here.
+Make sure to have your ShareGate license key handy, you’ll need it to complete your activation.